thegooddocsproject/request-for-comment/RFC-009-migrate-to-gitlab.md

 GitLab provides the ability to view all the issues for the entire project all at once or to view all the issues for one repository or working group.
 It also has sophisticated [kanban board features](https://docs.gitlab.com/ee/user/project/issue_board.html#multiple-issue-boards).
 In GitLab, you can create custom kanban boards that display issues with certain labels or other filters as needed.

+See this demo Alyssa made of the [GitLab project management tools](https://youtu.be/C_JWHezPjjg).

 ### Project history can be retained